Supreme Court & Appellate Litigation

 Led by one of the country's premier Supreme Court advocates, the Paul, Weiss Supreme Court and Appellate Practice regularly handles high-profile cases before the U.S. Supreme Court and federal and state appellate courts.
 Our lawyers have secured victories in some of the most important business and public interest cases of our time.

-Paul, Weiss has one of the most active pro bono practices nationally, handling cases at all levels of the appellate system.
-Our lawyers helped Thurgood Marshall reverse the doctrine of “separate but equal” in Brown v.
+Paul, Weiss has an active pro bono practice at all levels of the appellate system.
+Our lawyers helped Thurgood Marshall invalidate the segregation of public schools in Brown v.
 Board of Education in 1954.
 Today, we continue to represent parties and amici in public interest cases involving individual rights, the rights of criminal defendants, and immigration and family law, among others.
+Associates from the firm routinely present oral arguments in pro bono cases in the federal and state appellate courts.